Students Return To School In Baltimore City, Baltimore County and Howard County

-BALTIMORE (WJZ) — Monday marks the first day of school, not only here in Baltimore City, but in Baltimore, Howard and several other counties in Maryland.
+BALTIMORE (WJZ) — Monday marked the first day of school, not only here in Baltimore City, but in Baltimore, Howard and several other counties in Maryland.

 The state’s school board last week voted to require masks in all public schools.
 However, the Maryland state legislature will meet Sept.
 14th to decide if they will require masks in all public schools in Maryland.